-Ribbon blenders, paddle mixers and other types of food mixture machines and industrial mixers are integral to an ingredient system.
-With proper maintenance, these mixers can last for decades.
-Without proper maintenance, they may wear out prematurely.
+Ribbon blenders, paddle mixers and other industrial mixers are essential parts of many ingredient systems.
+With regular maintenance, these mixers can continue operating reliably for years.
+Without maintenance, parts can wear prematurely and lead to unnecessary downtime.

 How do you maintain an industrial mixer?